 CDOT utilizes A Guide to the Transportation Planning and Programming Public Involvement Process as its guidebook for implementing public involvement for the entire planning process, including the development of the STIP.
-During the development of the 2045 SWP, CDOT conducted multiple public meetings with each county and each Transportation Planning Region across the state to gather input on the various needs and priorities for each area.
-The information gathered has been used to determine the Goals and Strategies for the Statewide Plan, as well as select the projects for the 10-Year Vision for Colorado's Transportation System, and ultimately, this STIP document.
+During the development of the statewide plans, CDOT conducts multiple public meetings with each county and each Transportation Planning Region across the state to gather input on the various needs and priorities for each area.
+The information gathered is used to determine the Goals and Strategies for the Statewide Plan, as well as select the projects for the 10-Year Plan, and ultimately, the STIP.